PowerShell/ProjectMercury/README.md

 ## Using Shell Copilot

 To start a chat session with the LLM, simply run `aish` and it will open up a new session in your current window.
-We suggest using a split pane approach with the terminal of choice, Windows Terminal offers an easy pane option by running:
+We suggest using a split pane approach with the terminal of choice.
+Windows Terminal offers an easy pane option by running:

 ```shell
 wt -w 0 sp aish